Skip to main content

 Traditional builder’s risk is usually temporary.
 For owner-occupied ground-up home builds, we now have a more streamlined path worth comparing before you buy a separate policy.

-The Cabrillo Coastal HO3 Dwelling Under Construction endorsement is designed for new homes that become a standard homeowners policy after completion and certificate of occupancy.
+A homeowners policy with a Dwelling Under Construction endorsement can be designed for eligible new homes that move toward standard homeowners coverage after completion and certificate of occupancy.

 Plain-English takeaway

-in plain English: one policy path can protect the build phase and line up the homeowners coverage after completion, which can be cleaner than buying builder’s risk first and replacing it later.
+Plain English: one policy path may protect the build phase and line up the homeowners coverage after completion, which can be cleaner than buying builder’s risk first and replacing it later when the project fits carrier and lender rules.

 Send the project details